remes1/playwright-ui-demo/README.md

 - A quick starting point for UI automation with Playwright + TypeScript.
 - Scalable structure for adding new tests, pages, utilities, and data.
 - Demonstrates best practices for maintainable tests: Page Objects, fixtures, separation of code and data.
+- Demonstrates cross-browser UI testing with Playwright.
+- CI runs tests in matrix jobs and uploads HTML reports as artifacts.

 ## 🚀 Getting Started